whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 ## E: Community Participation

 ### Playing a Part
 Overall, I feel like I did an adequate job of being involved in the Turing community.
-I took advantage of pairings when needed and reached out to alums for help.
 I helped classmates with their projects when I could help and tried to attend a few social gatherings when I could.
 For the next mod I'm challenging myself to become more invovled in the community by helping others in the mods below me as well as trying to be more social and connecting with other mods other than my own.
-I have been toying around with an idea to have a design workshop over lunch to help turing students who struggle with design.
-I have noticed in my time here that design is often considered an afterthought but it can be a big asset in getting you work noticed for potential jobs.
+I am going to head the design posse again and hopefully it can garner more interest than I had last mod.
+I have noticed in my time here that design is often considered an afterthought but it can be a big asset in getting your work noticed for potential jobs so I want to help others more in making their designs better..

 ------------------